kleberrangel/tigerlinux.github.io/README.md

-# WELCOME TO TIGERLINUX RECIPES FOR T.I.
+# WELCOME TO TIGERLINUX RECIPES FOR I.T.
 SURVIVAL

 Hello People,